-At 5:30 a.m., before Kampala’s traffic on Gayaza Road in Mpereerwe suburb thickens and office lights in neighbouring Mulago, Makerere and Wandegeya flicker on, Amina is already working.
-She scrubs vegetable and fruit crates, fills plastic basins, and checks whether the water reservoir connected to water mains with irregular supply beside her vegetable, fruits and local food stall, will last the day.
+At 5:30 a.m., before Kampala’s traffic on Gayaza Road in Mpereerwe thickens and office lights in Mulago, Makerere, and Wandegeya flicker on, Amina is already at work.
+She scrubs vegetable and fruit crates, fills plastic basins, and checks whether the reservoir connected to an unreliable water supply will last the day.
 Every litre matters.
-Without water, there is no fresh vegetables, fruits and local foods to sell, no income to take home, and no business to keep alive.
+Without water, there are no fresh products to sell, no income to earn, and no business to sustain.

 Across East Africa’s cities, millions of small businesses share Amina’s dependence on water.
-Food vendors, laundries, fish processors, car washes, urban farmers, and beverage makers power local economies and create jobs, yet many are operating on the front line of climate disruption.
-Erratic rainfall triggers flooding, pollution, and outbreaks of waterborne disease that disrupt business operations.
-During prolonged dry spells, an unreliable water supply creates a different challenge: enterprises cannot count on water flowing when they need it most.
-Both extremes are turning a basic business necessity into a growing economic risk.
+Food vendors, laundries, fish processors, car washes, urban farmers, and beverage makers power local economies and create jobs, yet many operate on the frontline of climate disruption.
+Erratic rainfall causes flooding, pollution, and outbreaks of waterborne disease that disrupt operations, while prolonged dry spells create water shortages that businesses cannot afford.

 The latest UN Sustainable Development Goals Report 2025 warns that the world remains dangerously off track on sustainable water management.
 For East Africa’s urban enterprises, that warning is no longer about the future.
-It is already showing up in monthly water bills, damaged supply chains, and shrinking business margins.
+It is already reflected in rising utility bills, disrupted supply chains, water shortages, and shrinking profit margins.

-For entrepreneurs like Amina, climate change is no longer an abstract environmental concern.
+Climate change is no longer an abstract environmental concern for entrepreneurs like Amina.
 It is a direct business cost.
-Across East Africa, thousands of SMEs — from laundries and food vendors to fish processors, urban farmers, car washes, and beverage makers — depend on reliable water supplies to survive.
-Yet they operate amid rising climate pressure, pollution, inefficient resource use, and rapid urbanisation.
+Thousands of SMEs across East Africa depend on reliable water supplies, yet they operate amid increasing climate pressure, pollution, inefficient resource use, and rapid urbanisation.

-For East African cities, this is not just an environmental issue.
-It is an economic one.
+For East African cities, this is not just an environmental challenge—it is an economic one.

-In Nairobi suburbs, some small laundry operators are reducing freshwater demand by reusing rinse water for preliminary cleaning cycles.
-In Kigali, urban farmers are turning organic market waste into compost while using drip irrigation to stretch every litre.
-Around Lake Victoria, small fish processors are gradually adopting solar drying systems that cut spoilage, reduce fuel use, and improve incomes.
+Examples are already emerging across the region.
+In Nairobi, some small laundry operators reuse rinse water for preliminary cleaning cycles, reducing freshwater demand.
+In Kigali, urban farmers convert organic market waste into compost and use drip irrigation to maximise every litre of water.
+Around Lake Victoria, fish processors are adopting solar drying technologies that reduce spoilage, lower fuel consumption, and improve incomes.

 These are not billion-dollar climate projects.
 They are local examples of circularity in action.

-Circular business practices encourage enterprises to minimise waste, reuse materials, recover value, and increase resource efficiency.
-For water-dependent SMEs, this could mean harvesting rainwater, recycling process water, converting organic waste into fertiliser or energy, or redesigning production systems to use fewer inputs.
+Circular business practices help enterprises minimise waste, recover value, and increase resource efficiency.
+For water-dependent SMEs, this can include rainwater harvesting, recycling process water, converting organic waste into fertiliser or energy, and redesigning production systems to use fewer inputs.

-The African Union’s Continental Circular Economy Action Plan 2024–2034 identifies water, waste, energy, agro-food, and industry as priority sectors for Africa’s transition to more resilient economies, recognising circularity as a pathway toward Agenda 2063 goals.
+Recognising this opportunity, the African Union’s Continental Circular Economy Action Plan 2024–2034 identifies water, waste, energy, agro-food, and industry as priority sectors for building resilient and sustainable economies under Agenda 2063.

 Yet small businesses cannot drive this transition alone.

-Many entrepreneurs face familiar barriers: limited access to green finance, expensive technologies, weak technical support, and few rewards for sustainable practices.
-Incentives matter.
-Cities and governments can provide low-interest climate finance, tax relief, training, faster licensing, or recognition programmes for enterprises that conserve water, reduce waste, and embrace circular models.
+Many entrepreneurs face significant barriers, including limited access to green finance, high technology costs, inadequate technical support, and few rewards for sustainable practices.
+This is where incentives become essential.
+Governments and municipalities can encourage circular business models through low-interest climate finance, tax relief, training programmes, faster licensing processes, and recognition schemes for enterprises that conserve water and reduce waste.

-The African Union has also highlighted a major financing gap in Africa’s water sector, estimated at US$31–40 billion annually, underscoring the need for stronger investment partnerships to achieve water security.
+The African Union has also highlighted a major financing gap in Africa’s water sector—estimated at US$31–40 billion annually—underscoring the need for stronger investment partnerships to achieve water security and climate resilience.

-Back to Mpereerwe, Amina’s changes are simple: harvesting rainwater, reducing vegetable, fruit and local food waste, and finding new value in what used to be discarded.
-But climate resilience cannot rest on the shoulders of entrepreneurs alone.
+Back in Mpereerwe, Amina’s actions may seem modest: harvesting rainwater, reducing food waste, and finding value in materials that would otherwise be discarded.
+Yet climate resilience cannot rest solely on the shoulders of individual entrepreneurs.

 If East Africa is serious about building climate-smart cities and resilient economies, urban SMEs must move from the margins of climate policy to the centre of it.

 Governments, municipalities, financiers, utilities, and development partners should act now to reward businesses that conserve water, reduce waste, and adopt circular practices.
-That means expanding access to affordable green finance, offering tax and licensing incentives, investing in climate-smart technologies, strengthening technical support, and embedding small enterprises into urban climate and water planning.
+This means expanding access to affordable green finance, offering tax and licensing incentives, investing in climate-smart technologies, strengthening technical support, and integrating SMEs into urban climate and water planning.

-Consumers also have a role.
+Consumers also have a role to play.
 Every purchasing decision can strengthen demand for businesses that choose sustainability over waste.

-World Environment Day 2026 is more than a moment for awareness.
-It is a test of whether we are prepared to turn climate ambition into practical action where it matters most — in markets, workshops, neighbourhood enterprises, and urban (informal) economies.
+World Environment Day 2026 should be more than a moment for awareness.
+It should be a test of whether we are prepared to turn climate ambition into practical action where it matters most—in markets, workshops, neighbourhood enterprises, and urban informal economies.

 If East Africa wants resilient cities, secure water systems, and inclusive green growth, incentivising circular SMEs is not optional.